75-year-old Caucasian male with mild-to-moderate atopic dermatitis

 Initial Presentation | Red dry rash |

-Areas affected | Skin around the eyes |
+Areas Affected | Skin around the eyes |

-Medication prescribed | EUCRISA (crisaborole) ointment, 2%, twice daily |
+Medication Prescribed | EUCRISA (crisaborole) ointment, 2%, twice daily |

-Clinical course | Improvement at 2-week follow-up* |
+Clinical Course | Improvement at Week 2 follow-up* |

-Read about rescue therapy in the 48 week Open-Label Safety Extension study
+Read about rescue therapy in the 48 week Open-Label Safety Extension Study

 The specific mechanism(s) of action of crisaborole in atopic dermatitis is not well defined.
 PDE4=phosphodiesterase 4